PHONO PREAMPLIFIER WITH LCR RIAA EQUALIZER

 Balanced and unbalanced outputs

 Shunt regulated constant current PSU for lowest noise and best dynamic behavior

 Interlocking solid aluminum chassis

 Orpheus is a modern masterpiece that uses only two vacuum tube gain stages with zero feedback and a passive LCR equalizer between them.
-Moving coil sources are handled by a built in step-up transformer taking advantage of its balanced differential nature , unless the grounding option is engaged on the RCA inputs referencing all to the system ground.
-As we switch the ground plane when switching inputs there are no hum loops or induced ground noise even with multiple turntables.
+Moving coil sources are handled by a built in step-up transformer taking advantage of its balanced differential nature, unless the grounding option on the RCA inputs is engaged referencing all to the system ground.
+Switching the ground plane only to the active input ensures there are no hum loops or induced ground noise even with multiple turntables.
 The input stage is a super low noise D3a German Post tube.
 Loaded by a constant current cascode it provides the necessary gain and output impedance to feed the custom built passive LCR RIAA correction following it.

 Equalization is realized through the use of constant impedance LCR filters using coils wound with OCC wire and copper foil capacitors.
 This way the input stage sees a constant load (resistor) at all levels and frequencies, making its behavior predictable at any signal level.
 The power supply of Orpheus uses a choke input full wave tube rectifier arrangement.
 This eliminates switching noise and any other disturbance that comes before the choke.
 The other benefit of this topology is that the choke keeps the voltage on the capacitor bank constant.
 All this is governed by a microprocessor switching the appropriate combination of relays and monitoring the unit’s status and incoming commands.